arsalanses/play-with-docker/docker.md

 - Why is Docker so widely used?
 - What advantages does it have over Virtual Machines?
 - What is the differences?

+---

+# Any questions to ask since here?